Find a Degree

 Students must choose an emphasis.

 - Music Performance: This emphasis prepares students for careers in music performance.
-Students can focus on piano, string instruments, voice, wind/brass/percussion, or guitar.
+Students can focus on piano, string instruments, voice, wind/brass/percussion, guitar or organ.
 Students should check with the department for more information on the options available.

 - Music Education: Students in this emphasis prepare to become music educators.
 In addition to music classes, they learn teaching techniques through classes taught by the College of Education.
 Students in this emphasis can focus on band, orchestra, choral, guitar, or piano education.
 Students should check with the department for more information on the options available.